Wednesday, March 22 – 8:30 a.m. – 3:30 p.m.

 - Apply action research as a means to designing robust assessment plans, practices, and processes.

 - Implement assessment practices that document the impact of libraries on student learning, academic programs and activities, and institutional initiatives.

-- Collaborate with key campus partners to plan and conduct assessment that align library outcomes with institutional initiatives, priorities, and assessment activities
+- Collaborate with key campus partners to plan and conduct assessment that aligns library outcomes with institutional initiatives, priorities, and assessment activities

 - Use the results of assessment and action research to foster support for library contributions to student learning and success.

 Primary tag: Assessment

 Presenters: Karen Brown, Professor at the Graduate School of Library and Information Science, Dominican University; Lisa Janicke Hinchliffe, Coordinator for Information Literacy and Professor, University of Illinois at Urbana-Champaign; Melanie Sellar, Lecturer at San José State University’s School of Information and Senior Instructional Designer at Loyola Marymount University’s School of Education; Brandy Whitlock, Professor and Instruction Librarian at Anne Arundel Community College